 The unmistakeable shape of the 365 GTB4 – the ‘Daytona’ nickname is unofficial – clothed the latest evolution of the Colombo V12, this time a 352bhp 4.4-litre with six twin-choke Weber carbs.

-An entire generation of car enthusiasts can agree that their childhood bedrooms included a poster of the Ferrari Testarossa on their walls.
+An entire generation of car enthusiasts can agree that their childhood bedrooms included a poster of the Ferrari Testarossa on their walls, an iconic Ferrari V12 to say the least.
 Designed by Pininfarina, the Testarossa was stunning in every angle.
 Its sleek front section is iconic, and the signature side strakes became so popular that it ushered in its own revolution in the aftermarket tuning scene.
 385bhp came from a 4.9-litre powerplant, still based around the Colombo engine but this time with its cylinders laid horizonally to form a flat 12

 This really was Ferrari at its most distinctive.
 With the FXX, the company offered people with incredibly deep pockets the chance to own an experimental prototype.
 But they wouldn’t be able to keep it at home; no, every FXX was, and still is kept at Ferrari’s HQ.
 If you decide you want to use your FXX, you’ll have to wait till Ferrari say you can, at a specially-organised track day with other FXX owners, where Ferrari technicians will record your lap data and use it to help improve the FXX as well as future roadgoing Ferrari models.